component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ### The task

-1. Create a `SubscriptionForm` component using the `Stack` component we’ve just created.
+1. Create a `SubscriptionForm` component using the `Stack` component from stack-styled.

-2. Make sure that the layout is responsive and the button is placed below the input field on a narrow screen.
+2. The layout should be responsive and the button should be placed below the input field on a narrow screen.

+**Hint:** Use `grid-template-columns` CSS property for responsiveness, like this: `gridTemplateColumns={['1fr', '1fr auto']}`.

 <details>
  <summary>Solution</summary>